Hazomatic – Theatrical Haze, Measured

 Mac, iPhone and iPad

 Hazomatic is primarily designed for Mac, allowing it to run in the foreground or background continuously updating.
+It was built to have a very low network footprint, and low CPU usage, so it happily co-exists with any other apps you might be running.

 On iOS and iPadOS, like all other apps, Hazomatic can’t run in the background*.
 This stops it collecting data from the sensor and communicating with the console.
-You can disable device sleep in the Hazomatic app, but you must keep it open in the foreground to work.
+You can disable device sleep in the app, but you must keep it open in the foreground to work.

-For peace of mind, I would recommend using a Mac, but after consideration, I decided to include iOS and iPadOS versions for when this is not possible.
+For peace of mind, I would recommend using a Mac, but after consideration, I decided to include iOS and iPadOS versions for when this is not possible. iOS & iPadOS will arrive after the Mac launch.

 Roadmap